Hollywood Casino Amphitheatre (Maryland Heights, Missouri): Notable events

 performed at the venue together and released Arch Allies Live at Riverport and releasing 2 single-disc versions for Styx and one for REO.

 Sting performed during his Symphonicities Tour on June 23, 2010, along with the Royal Philharmonic Orchestra.

 On July 23, 2010, Kings of Leon abruptly ended their set, after only three songs, allegedly being pelted with feces by pigeons while onstage.
 The band gave fans their money back and later announced a makeup show.
 The new date was scheduled to be on September 25, 2010.
 Tickets were free for those who attended their last show and were $10.00 for other fans planning on attending.

+On May 31, 2022, AJR headlined the amphitheater for their tour supporting their album "OK Orchestra".

+On July 30, 2024, Red Hot Chili Peppers concluded their Unlimited Love Tour at the amphitheater.

-The amphitheatre has played host to many music festivals, including 60's Summer Spectacular, All That!
+The amphitheater has played host to many music festivals, including 60's Summer Spectacular, All That!
 Music and More Festival, Anger Management Tour, Crüe Fest, Crüe Fest 2, Family Values Tour, Farm Aid, H.O.R.D.E.
 Festival, Honda Civic Tour, Lilith Fair, Lollapalooza, Mayhem Festival, Ozzfest, Pointfest, Projekt Revolution, Uproar Festival and Vans Warped Tour.